 Our Committee

-Our management committee consists of volunteers who represent many of the diverse Landcare groups and interests of our region.
-The following office bearers were nominated on the eve of Wednesday 22nd June at our Annual General Meeting.
+Our Executive Committee consists of volunteers who represent many of the diverse Landcare groups and interests of our region.

 Chairperson - Granite Borders Landcare Committee Inc.